LinLabNEU/reweight_pruning3/readme.md

 This is the submission for the MicroNet challenge on the CIFAR-100 task.

 This project is based on Pytorch.
 We perform quantization for this model.
+We first introduce the pruning and quantization method for this project.
+Then we demonstrate how we count the parameters and operations and show the score in the end.

 # Model